hashicorp/terraform-provider-aws/.github/MAINTAINING.md

 Other important notes:

 - CloudFront service client updates have previously caused an issue when a new field introduced in the SDK was not included with Terraform and caused all requests to error (https://github.com/terraform-providers/terraform-provider-aws/issues/4091).
-As a precaution, if you see CloudFront updates, run all the CloudFront resource acceptance testing before merging.
+As a precaution, if you see CloudFront updates, run all the CloudFront resource acceptance testing before merging (`TestAccAWSCloudFront`).
 - Occassionally, there will be changes listed in the authentication pieces of the AWS Go SDK codebase, e.g. changes to `aws/session`.
 The AWS Go SDK `CHANGELOG` should include a relevant description of these changes under a heading such as `SDK Enhancements` or `SDK Bug Fixes`.
 If they seem worthy of a callout in the Terraform AWS Provider `CHANGELOG`, then upon merging we should include a similar message prefixed with the `provider` subsystem, e.g. `* provider: ...`.
 Additionally, if a `CHANGELOG` addition seemed appropriate, this dependency and version should also be updated in the Terraform S3 Backend, which currently lives in Terraform Core.
 An example of this can be found with https://github.com/terraform-providers/terraform-provider-aws/pull/9305 and https://github.com/hashicorp/terraform/pull/22055.

 ##### Terraform Updates